AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Desktop.md

   The following widow appears:
    ![](/assets/images/createdesktopaccount.jpg)
 7. In next step create GitHub Pages User Account.
-For more details see section GitHub Pages.
 8. Authorise GitHub Pages
    ![](/assets/images/authorizegithubdesktop.jpg)

-Connect rep add files commit push

-Identyfikacja użytkownika (imię i nazwisko, e mail)
-•
-Założenie repozytorium
-•
-Dodanie plików
-•
-Commit to Main i Push Origin on GitHubCommit to Main i Push Origin on GitHub
+For more details see section GitHub Pages ![] (  /docs/GitHub Pages.md).

 ## How to create a Local Repository in GitHub
 1. Create a folder on your system (C:\Repos_GitHub).
 This will act as a local repository which will connect the GitHub Pages.
-2. In GitHub Pages Desktop open tab File  and create new repository
+2. In GitHub Desktop open tab File  and create new repository
     ![](/assets/images/createrepos.png)
-3. In GitHub Pages cofigure the settings for a new repository eg. private or public view preferences

     ![](/assets/images/create%20repository.png)
 4. Commit to Main and Push Origin
    ![](/assets/images/push.png)